 Additional Information: A complete application, including a letter of recommendation, must be submitted at least 30 days prior to the first day of the event.
 Applications will be reviewed on a rolling basis.
 You may be contacted for clarification and may be asked to present your proposal to ASUWB.

-The IAS Graduate Programs make these funds available to support graduate students in undertaking public-facing research, education, and engagement activities in partnership with a community organization or site and to develop partnerships that advance the principles and practices of diversity in concert with the IAS Mission, Values, and Goals, and the IAS Diversity Plan.
+Community Engagement Funds support IAS graduate students in undertaking public-facing research, education, and engagement activities in partnership with a community organization or site, in alignment with the IAS Mission, Values, and Goals and the IAS Diversity Plan.

-Advance the principles and practices of diversity in concert with the IAS Mission, Values, and Goals, and the IAS Diversity Plan
+- Align and advance the IAS Mission, Values, and Goals, and the IAS Diversity Plan

 Be sure to review the University of Washington Travel Office's Policies and Procedures for information on arranging travel, paying for travel, transportation, per diem, conference registration, and more.

-Upon return, please bring all original receipts to the IAS Graduate Office along with the IAS Travel Reimbursement Claim Form (.doc) to review with the Assistant Director of Graduate Programs.
+Upon return, contact the IAS Graduate Office at firstname.lastname@example.org to initiate reimbursement.
+You will need to submit an expense form and scanned, eligible receipts.
 Once reviewed and approved by the IAS Grad Office it will proceed for approval and processing with the UWB Travel Office.
 Please allow up to 4 weeks for reimbursement.